A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: Stability and bifurcation: the big picture and basic concepts

 which, for arbitrary $\delta x$ with sufficiently small $|\delta x|$, gives

-Therefore, the left rigid ball is stable, the middle ball is unstable, and the right ball is neutrally stable.
+Therefore, the left rigid ball is stable, the middle ball is unstable, and the right ball is neutral stable.
 In Fig.~\ref{stability-1a}, we plot the three states and their stabilities corresponding to the minimization of the potential energy \eqref{2-stability-1b}.
 This stability example simply involves finding the extremum of a scalar function with one scalar variable. \\

 Note that the state variable $x$ in this example is a scalar variable due to its finite-dimensional nature (a single rigid ball).
 In contrast, continuous physical systems often involve scalar/tensor functions rather than scalar/tensor variables as state variables.
-These functions, for example, include the displacement in deformable solids, the electric displacement in electrostatics, and the temperature in thermodynamics, etc. Thus, calculus of variations \cite{courant1953methods, weinstock1974calculus, antman2013nonlinear, ball1998calculus}, is often used in the stability analysis of deformable solids.
+These functions, for example, include the displacement in deformable solids, the electric displacement in electrostatics, and the temperature in thermodynamics, etc. Thus the calculus of variations \cite{courant1953methods, weinstock1974calculus, antman2013nonlinear, ball1998calculus}, which is also very useful in nonlinear elasticity, is often used in the stability analysis of deformable solids.